jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 ## The Road to Lorca

-Tongue-tied around my Spanish heart
+Tongue-tied around your Spanish heart.
-like a dog that can't gnaw through its leash.
+like a dog that can't gnaw through its leash,
+you take the road no one ever travels,
+that road of wild raspberries
+with its three feet of snow
+where the dogs howl in the cemeteries
+for hours looking for their beloved masters